Sheyiforreal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes owner to vincent and group owner to staff
+script that changes owner and group to vincent staff and hello respectively